tira-io/tira/documentation/organizers/organizing-tasks.rst

    - The baselines for `Touché-2023 at CLEF <https://github.com/touche-webis-de/touche-code/tree/main/clef23/evidence-retrieval-for-causal-questions/baseline-pyterrier>`__
    - The baseline for `PAN-2023 at CLEF <https://github.com/pan-webis-de/pan-code/tree/master/clef23/trigger-detection/baselines>`__

-   To simplify testing software submissions locally before they are uploaded to TIRA, we provide a :code:`tira-run` command that participants can use to test their image locally.
-The :code:`tira-run` commands executes a software as it would be executed in TIRA.
+   To simplify testing software submissions locally before they are uploaded to TIRA, we provide a :code:`tira-run` command that participants can use to test an image locally.
+The command executes software as it would be executed in TIRA.

    You can find some examples of shared tasks that use :code:`tira-run` in their baselines to simplify participation here: